cwkang1998/django-issue-tracker/README.md

 - [ ] Simple customer portal for submitting and looking at issues
 - [ ] Trigger email when new issues is submitted, based on the level
 - [ ] Customized admin view
+- [x] Able to export issues into csv for auditing, etc.
 - [ ] Able to link to github or gitlabs' commit to auto resolve issues**